MarcelGarus/server/blog/XXXX-XX-XX-sonifying-corona.md

 Careful interpretation

-## Challenges, Future work
+## Conclusion

-- limitations: Incidence, Exposure Notifications, CO2
-- exponential scale
-- sonify rate instead of risk?
+This project is long from being finished.
+Here are some ideas for future work:

+- Improve the inputs: The incidence isn't yet based on the phone's position, but instead hardcoded to Potsdam.
+The CO2 levels still need to be manually entered.
+- Add more sonifications: The risk can span an exponential scale, so there's still lots of room for different sounds and noises to be incorporated.
+Some instruments could sonify the rate of risk, warning users of rapid risk increases.
-- sometimes small breaks in music / slightly misaligned voices
-  - adds to the horror, but should be better handled
+- Improve music generation: Sometimes there are small breaks in the music or voices are slightly misaligned relative to each other.
+This kind of adds to the horrow, but could be better handled by switching to a lower-level sound library.

+Working on this project was fun!
+During the seminar lectures, I learned a lot about Neuroscience, empathy, and sound.

 ## Sources